opportunity-searcher/opportunity-searcher.github.io/index.md

 ### List Profiles

-Users are able to look at student profiles in the database
+Logged in users will be able to look at student profiles in the database
 <img src="doc/site-listProfiles.png">

 ### List Companies

-Users are able to look at company profiles in the database
+Logged in users will be able to look at company profiles in the database
 <img src="doc/site-listCompanies.png">